Lorenagubaira/exercise-queue-management-api/README.md

         return len(self._queue)
 ```

-## Example worlflow
+## Example workflow

-1. The API receives a request tp add Bob into the queue (`POST /new`) with any particular priority (FIFO or LIFO).
+1. The API receives a request to add Bob into the queue (`POST /new`) with any particular priority (FIFO or LIFO).
 2. The API ads Bob and notifies him with an SMS confirmation, the SMS must say how many people are in front of him on the line.
 3. The system now waits until the enpoint `GET /next` gets executed to process the person on the queue.
 4. Every time a `GET /next` request is received, the next person on the queue gets processed until it is Bob's turn.